English

 Introduction:

+Each phrase on this small page has an individual page on our larger website Hersenletsel-uitleg.nl.
 Parts of this Dutch site have been translated into English (Brain Injury Explanation).
 This small page, is a summary of the possible effects of a brain injury, and an introduction to sensory overload

 A list of the possible consequences of brain injury per specific area of the brain is available on main website!